 Stars are interconnected to make a constellation.
 Fig.6.C shows an instance of a constellation with two initial stars and one final star.
 There may be 0, 1 or several final stars.
 Final stars are distinguished by double-line rounded rectangles.
 There must be at least one initial star.
-Initial stars are identified by a dangling incoming arrow A constellation need not be a connected graph.
+Initial stars are identified by a dangling incoming arrow [Counter is composed of 3 constellations].
+A constellation need not be a connected graph.
 A constellation can be made of a single 0-star which is implicitly an initial star.
+A constellation made of n stars is said to be a n-constellation.